Edison Technical School: Notable projects

 In May 2024, Principal LaCassa Felton announced that Edison would be creating a "Women's Memorial Hall" to honor women who served in industrial and technical fields.
 They announced their first mural "The Black Rosies" in honor of African American women who worked in factories when many men left to fight in World War II.
 In 2025, students at Edison chose to create a mosaic honoring former first lady Michelle Obama.
+In 2026, the students at Edison created a mosaic of Supreme Court Justice Sonia Sotomayor.